NicholasAntoniadesEngineer/alpaca_trader/README.md

 ---

 ## TODO:
+- Look into the current values being displayed for the volume change percentages.
+It looks like they are not being displayed . its definitely not correct.
 - Go through all functions and files and limit the scope of each function and file to the minimum necessary to achieve the desired functionality.
 - Replace hardcoded dependencies with proper DI container to improve testability and modularity
 - Add circuit breaker for API calls to prevent cascade failures during outages